The technique with which you phrase the survey question sometimes impacts the type of response you receive.

 Knowing the distinction between the two allows you to learn to create better survey questions and receive clearer most practical replies.

-The examples above focus on open-ended and closed-ended questions from the perspective of an online survey.
+The examples above focus on open-ended questions and closed-ended questions from the perspective of an online survey.
 However, the idea is applicable to any form of a survey you might want to conduct.

-Difference between open-ended and closed-ended questions:
+Difference between open-ended questions and closed-ended questions:

-The contrast between open-ended and close-ended questions is that open-ended questions let answers respond any way they like.
+The contrast between open-ended questions and close-ended questions is that open-ended questions let answers respond any way they like.

 Whereas closed-ended questions present a defined range of questions from which the responder has to choose.